 So rather than trying to manage this situation, it is far better to get back to the cause by exploring why your unconscious thinks it's a good idea to put you into protection mode.
 To do this, revisit the memories connected to earliest events you have had and look, as an adult, into how that situation could be interpreted now.
 These childhood events can have meanings such as not feeling good enough, not wanting to be the centre of attention, not saying anything for fear of making a mistake.

 The list is endless, but by reframing these old meanings you can change the emotional charge given to situations your unconscious detects as being the same threat as way back then.
 Everyone’s life experience is different but when things happen to us when we are young we tend to run patterns of behaviour these days that does not reflect the up to date version of you.
 This includes blushing.

 Cognitive hypnotherapy can really help people understand why they blush.
 By bringing the meanings from the unconscious into conscious awareness clients can see how much more in control they can be.
 Meanings from the past can be reframed to provide a more useful pattern of behaviour which includes losing the need to become embarrassed and red.
 Hypnotic suggestion patterns can then help set a course for a new positive future with the client being free from the limitations of the past.

-Find a hypnotherapist that can help with Blushing
+Find a hypnotherapist who can help with blushing